Causes of the Great Recession: Financial product innovation

 The CDO in particular enabled financial institutions to obtain investor funds to finance subprime and other lending, extending or increasing the housing bubble and generating large fees.
-Approximately $1.6 trillion in CDO's were originated between 2003-2007.
+Approximately $1.6 trillion in CDO's were originated between 2003 and 2007.
 A CDO essentially places cash payments from multiple mortgages or other debt obligations into a single pool, from which the cash is allocated to specific securities in a priority sequence.
 Those securities obtaining cash first received investment-grade ratings from rating agencies.
 Lower priority securities received cash thereafter, with lower credit ratings but theoretically a higher rate of return on the amount invested.
 A sample of 735 CDO deals originated between 1999 and 2007 showed that subprime and other less-than-prime mortgages represented an increasing percentage of CDO assets, rising from 5% in 2000 to 36% in 2007.

 For a variety of reasons, market participants did not accurately measure the risk inherent with this innovation or understand its impact on the overall stability of the financial system.
 For example, the pricing model for CDOs clearly did not reflect the level of risk they introduced into the system.
 The average recovery rate for "high quality" CDOs has been approximately 32 cents on the dollar, while the recovery rate for mezzanine CDO's has been approximately five cents for every dollar.
 These massive, practically unthinkable, losses have dramatically impacted the balance sheets of banks across the globe, leaving them with very little capital to continue operations.

 Others have pointed out that there were not enough of these loans made to cause a crisis of this magnitude.
 In an article in Portfolio Magazine, Michael Lewis spoke with one trader who noted that "There weren’t enough Americans with [bad] credit taking out [bad loans] to satisfy investors’ appetite for the end product."
 Essentially, investment banks and hedge funds used financial innovation to synthesize more loans using derivatives.
 "They were creating [loans] out of whole cloth.
 One hundred times over!
 That’s why the losses are so much greater than the loans."